deemru/php-cgi-spawner/README.md

 ## php-cgi-spawner

-Introducing the smallest and easiest way to spawn a multiple php-cgi in Windows for your nginx with fastcgi.
+It is the smallest (less than 4kb) and the easiest way to spawn a multiple php-cgi proccesses in Windows for your nginx server with fastcgi.

-- It spawns as many php-cgi on a chosen port as you need.
+- It spawns as many php-cgi on a port as you need.
-- It automatically restarts them if they crashed by any reason.
+- It automatically restarts them if they crashed.

 ## Build